synthetai/PromptForge/README.md

 ## Project Overview

 **PromptForge** is an open-source tool designed to optimize and extend prompts for image and video generation.
-Users simply input an image and a related prompt, and PromptForge utilizes advanced large-model techniques to optimize these prompts, generating more accurate and efficient prompts.
+Users simply input an image and a related prompt, and PromptForge utilizes advanced large-model techniques to optimize these prompts, generating more accurate and efficient outputs.
 Whether for image generation or video generation, PromptForge helps creators improve both efficiency and quality.

 ## Features